kongware/scriptum/README.md

 * a runtime type validator
 * a typed standard library

-Like Typescript scriptum enables a gradual typing experience in Javascript but with a radical different approach.
-While Typescript aims for the object oriented aspects of Javascript, scriptum embraces its functional capabilities.
+Just like Typescript scriptum enables gradual typing in Javascript but with a radically different approach.
+While Typescript targets the object oriented aspects of Javascript, scriptum embraces its functional capabilities.

 ## Runtime Type Validator

-Usually the type system is designed first and afterwards the rest of the language.
-Doing it the other way around is a Sisyphean task as you can observe with Typescript.
+Usually the type system is designed first and the rest of the language around it.
+However, with Javascript we are stuck with an untyped language.
+Adding a type system with hindsight is a Sisyphean task as you can observe with Typescript.

-scriptum bypasses this problem by implementing only a part of a traditional type checker: It checks applications but not definitions, i.e. there is no automatic inference from terms to types but terms have to be explicitly annotated.
-If type checking takes place at compile time this means that the programmer would have to annotate every single term.
-For this reason scriptum validates types at runtime, where the validator can rely on introspection.
-Javascript is able to introspect all sorts of values except for functions, so only the latter have to be manually type annotated.
+scriptum partially bypasses this problem by implementing only a part of a traditional type checker: It checks applications but no definitions, i.e. there is no automated inference from terms to types but terms have to be annotated explicitly.

+But how can we reduce the amount of necessary user-defined annotations?
+If we validate types at runtime we can fall back to Javascript's introspection abilities.
+Every term can be introspected except for functions, that is to say with a runtime approach only the latter requires explicit annotations.

 The type validator is based on the Hindley-Milner type system extended by higher-kinded/rank types and row polymorphism.
 Do not be scared by the type theory lingo.
-This introduction will explain each one of the concepts in Layman's terms and with practical examples.
+This introduction explains these concepts in Layman's terms and with practical examples.

 ## Standard Standard Library